GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_25_Logistics_Manager_Agent.md

 ### 8.1.
 Launch `adk web`

-In the terminal navigate to the top level logistics_manager_agent_agent directory and run the command below.<br>
+In the terminal navigate to the top level logistics_manager_agent directory and run the command below.<br>

 ```
 adk web